Prataparudra Deva: Spiritual life and association with Sri Chaitanya

 Gajapati Prataparudra Deva is often held responsible for losing the military status of Odisha due to his spiritual adherence, over involvement and indulgence with Sri Chaitanya.
 The doubt of historians is based on the fact that the enemy Bengal Sultan Hussain Shah played a role in the life of Chaitanya.
 Two leading followers of Chaitanya, Rupa Goswami and Sanatana Goswami were courtiers in the administration of Hussain Shah before accompanying Chaitanya in his travel to Odisha.
-The governor of the southern territories of the Gajapati Ramananda Ray who was based at Rajamahendri was influenced by Chaitanya's words and left his position to follow him while the conditions in the southern frontiers were critical, enduring the invasion of Vijayanagar.
+The governor of the southern territories of the Gajapati Ramananda Raya who was based at Rajamahendri was influenced by Chaitanya's words and left his position to follow him while the conditions in the southern frontiers were critical, enduring the invasion of Vijayanagar.
 However, Prataparudra was himself a devout Vaishnava before the arrival of Chaitanya and was also the head servitor of lord Jagannath as per the royal traditions of the Gajapatis of Odisha.
 The descriptions of a spy from Vijayanagar about the Gajapati's personal life gives a proper insight about his spiritual ways of living.
-As per the account, the Gajapati used to wake up two hours earlier before sunrise and would pay respects two Brhamins before looking at anyone else.
-He would then take ride on his horse accompanied by the Sixteen Brhamin Patras for twenty to thirty miles before returning.
+As per the account, the Gajapati used to wake up two hours earlier before sunrise and would pay respects two brahmanas before looking at anyone else.
+He would then take ride on his horse accompanied by the Sixteen brahmana Patras for twenty to thirty miles before returning.
 After taking bath he would then indulge in worship of lord Jagannath only after which he eats food followed by recitation of Ramayana.
 After this he carries on his daily business wearing the official robes.

-Despite his wish to meet and have an audience with Chaitnaya, the saint avoided any audience as it was his discipline to avoid meeting women and kings.
+Despite his wish to meet and have an audience with Chaitanya, the saint avoided any audience as it was his discipline to avoid meeting women and kings.
 He was only able to see Chaitanya face to face while performing the Chera Pahara ritual during the Ratha Yatra festival of lord Jagannath following which he humbly bowed down to saints present there.
-Even in an event, he stopped his general Harichandana from taking any retaliatory action against a devotee of Chaitnaya who had obstructed the view of the king by standing in front him and then slapped the general when he tried to move him away.
+Even in an event, he stopped his general Harichandana from taking any retaliatory action against a devotee of Chaitanya who had obstructed the view of the Gajapati by standing in front him and then slapped the general when he tried to move him away.
 In his first meeting with the saint after a long wait and as planned by his disciples, he began reciting a verse from ‘Gopi Gita’, mentioned in Shrimad Bhagavatam and won the attention of Chaitanya.
 He presented the saint with a painting of Krishna so that he can meditate on it.
-Ramananda Rai records about the kings extreme willingness to hear about devotional sermons from Chaitnya in his work Jagannatha-Vallabha-Natakam.
-Numerous literary works from the era celebrate the spiritual association of Gajapati Prataparudra Deva with Chaitnya.
+Ramananda Rai records about the Gajapati's extreme willingness to hear about devotional sermons from Chaitanya in his work Jagannatha-Vallabha-Natakam.
+Numerous literary works from the era celebrate the spiritual association of Gajapati Prataparudra Deva with Chaitanya.